 Props

-Props is a directive that allows developers to pass any type of data from parent to child.
-It is more advance than observed attributes since observed attributes can only have string, number or boolean values.
+Component props enables developers to pass any type of data from a parent component to child components.
+It is more advanced than observed attributes, since observed attributes can only accept string, number, or boolean values.

-Here's an example on how to pass properties to child component:
+Here is an example of how to pass properties to a child component:

 const date = new Date();